NOAA-EPIC/ufs_da_diagnostics/docs/usage_innovation_br_check.rst

 * **OMB** = H(x_b) − y
 * **OMA** = H(x_a) − y

-This tool is lightweight, fast, and designed for routine monitoring of observation‑error performance in UFS DA workflows.
+This method provides a lightweight, observation‑space approach for evaluating whether the specified observation‑error variance is appropriate and for guiding tuning of ``R`` in UFS DA workflows.

 Running the Tool
 ----------------

-The diagnostic is executed with:
+Execute the diagnostic with:

 ::